 Attention Eve!
 Adam wants his rib back.
-Here, the sparring duo -- that once might have been played by Spencer Tracy and Katharine Hepburn -- is essayed by Pierce Brosnan and Julianne Moore in enjoyably change-of-pace roles.
-Opening April 30 after some fest dates, decent chick-flick coin should precede many court dates as a vid staple.
+“Laws of Attraction” plays by the rules sheet so gainfully employed in the battle-of-the-sexes comedy classics of Hollywood’s golden age.
+Here, the sparring duo — that once might have been played by Spencer Tracy and Katharine Hepburn — is essayed by Pierce Brosnan and Julianne Moore in enjoyably change-of-pace roles.
+While slight comic concoction is so airy it seems in danger of floating right off the screen, the pleasant retro vibe and a handful of effervescent moments carry this film no self-respecting heterosexual male would dare see except on a date.
+Opening April 30 after some fest dates, decent chick-flick coin should precede many court dates as a vid and tube staple.

 Audrey Woods (Moore), a high-profile Manhattan divorce attorney with a penchant for candy corn, believes divorce proceedings don’t have to turn into nasty, name-calling free-for-alls.
 Daniel Rafferty (Brosnan), an even higher-profile lawyer with an impeccable track record, has a reputation for flying by the seat of his disheveled, roguishly charming pants.

 They meet-cute when they find themselves representing opposing spouses in a divorce case.
 He invites her to dinner; she, thinking she can work the situation to her advantage, accepts.
 Then, in a moment of weakness, she ends up spending the night with him; the next morning, he shows up in court with case notes written on her missing panties.